|

 at the sweaty customers thronging the bar, all of them waiting

-And yet I could have her, he thought.
-Valar, if only things were
+And I could have her, he thought.
+Valar, if

-The musicians had begun to play and, just like the previous night,
+The musicians had begun to play and, just as on the previous

-Cyllien emerged from behind the curtain, singing.
-She scanned
+night, the elleth emerged from behind the curtain, singing.

 "Some day, when I'm very low,